jonlpersson/ed-latimore/src/posts/2021-08-09-how-to-understand-and-forgive-your-parents.md

 type: Article
 title: How to understand and forgive your parents
 permalink: /how-to-understand-and-forgive-your-parents/
-category: Emotional Mastery
+tags: ["Emotional Mastery"]
 description: >-
   Your parents are only human.
-Your challenge is remembering that despite the mistakes they may have made, they did the best they could with you.
+Your challenge is remembering that despite their mistakes, they did the best they could with you.
 image: /assets/images/posts/2020/graduatingbasictrainingwithfamily.jpg
 lead_markdown: >-
   Your parents are only human.
 Your challenge is remembering that despite the